janklab/MatlabProjectTemplate-gh-pages/docs/ProjectLayout.md

 ## Overview

-Once you have initialized your project from the template (using `./init_project_from_template`), you'll have a directory structure that looks like this:
+Once you have initialized your project from the MatlabProjectTemplate ("MPT") template (using `./init_project_from_template`), you'll have a directory structure that looks like this:

 ```text
 ├── CHANGES.txt